CDL-Quantum/CohortProject_2020/Project_1_RBM_and_Tomography/Pharmaceutical_Business_Application.md

 Overall: Optimization, in application of studying energy of molecules.

-- **Task 2**: Optimization problem with exponential speedup: minimized the hidden units and training samples necessary for training the RBM (201 data points vs 10^30 data points)
+- **Task 1 & Task 2**: Optimization problem with exponential speedup: minimized the hidden units and training samples necessary for training the RBM (In the example of Task 2, 201 data points vs 10^30 data points)
 - **D-Wave**: Solving the optimization problem on D-Wave resources.
-Expanding our RBM optimization work to new efficient simulation platforms and building relationships and channels for collaboration with a big quantum hardware company (D-Wave).
+Expanding our RBM optimization work as well as efficiently mapping the problem for simulation.
 This work allows us a starting point for further exploration with D-Wave resources for further computationally complex chemistry problems we want to solve where D-Wave resources may provide an advantage (ex. larger molecules).

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve